SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/graphical-apps/catch-the-button/catch-the-button.md

 # Graphical Application: _\*_ Catch the Button!

-Create a fun graphical application **„catch the button“**: a form consisting of one button.
+Create a fun graphical application **“catch the button”**: a form consisting of one button.
 Upon moving the mouse cursor onto the button, it moves to a random position.
 This way it creates the impression that "**the button runs form the mouse and it is hard to catch**".
-When the button gets „caught“, a congratulations message is shown.
+When the button gets “caught”, a congratulations message is shown.

 ![](/assets/chapter-2-images/14.Catch-the-button-01.png)